 As a primary food source, these wasps eat insects.
 A large portion of their diet is from eating Asian citrus psyllids.
 These are sap-sucking bugs commonly found in citrus groves.
-The Asian citrus psyllids carry a bacteria that can kill citrus trees and makes their fruit inedible.
+The Asian citrus psyllids carry a bacteria that can kill citrus trees and make their fruits inedible.

 When there is a lack of this primary food source, Brachygastra mellifica wasps will prey on other insects as a protein source.

 While most wasps consume pollen and nectars to feed their bodies, these wasps would also bring home some of these delicacies to feed their larvae.

 In particular, this wasp seemed to love the flowers of avocado plants.

 However, absent a hairy abdomen and body, these wasps are not as effective pollinators as honey bees.

 Does a Mexican Honey Wasp Produce Honey?

-Of all the kinds of wasps, the Mexican Honey Wasp is the only wasp species that make honey from nectar sources.
+Of all the kinds of wasps, the Mexican Honey Wasp is the only wasp species that makes honey from nectar sources.
 The honey produced by the Mexican Honey Wasp is quite rare and is considered a delicacy in Mexico.